 The simple harmony of the pieces as they come together without the slightest fuss.
 They combine naturally, easily and swiftly combining attack and defense simultaneously.

-It's a great way to open all your way up to a reasonable level in the game.
+These are great chess openings to play all your way up to a reasonable level in the game.
 It's one of the most popular and recognizable gambits in chess.
 That said there are still more gambits to study and integrate into your game.
-The Danube, Chicago and Latvian await with several others.
+The Vienna Game awaits with several others.